pdfmyurl/curl_convert_html_to_pdf/README.md

         	-H "Content-Type: application/x-www-form-urlencoded" \
         	-X POST https://pdfmyurl.com/api

-To use this example just copy/paste it and make sure you have a file named "html.html" the current directory that contains the HTML.
+To use this example just copy/paste it and make sure you have a file named "html.html" in the current directory that contains the HTML.